What Is Rubble Masonry?

 I.S. code refers to this type of masonry as Brought to the course.
 In this type of masonry, stones of uniform height are laid in horizontal layers not less than 130 mm in height.

-The intervals in this masonry are decided on the basis of locality and the type of stones used.
+The intervals in this masonry are decided based on locality and the type of stones used.
 This interval is generally in-between 300-900 mm.

 4. Polygon Rubble Masonry